OpenPalp — Your Personal Heart Rhythm Programme

 Heart rate variability (HRV) is the variation between heartbeats.
 A higher number means your nervous system is calm and adaptable.
 A lower number means it is under strain.

 You do not need to analyse it.
 Just watch the trend.
-Most people see their HRV rise over six weeks as their nervous system settles.
+Most people see their HRV rise with regular practice as their nervous system settles.

 Your two lifestyle experiments

-Replace your first coffee with hot water and lemon for 7 days.
-Note your palpitations in the diary each day.
-Week 4: reintroduce caffeine.
-Compare.
-If palpitations increase, caffeine is your trigger.
+From day 3, replace your first coffee with hot water and lemon for the rest of the week.
+Note your palpitations in the diary each day, and compare with your first two days.
+If palpitations drop, caffeine is likely your trigger.

-Set one fixed wake time.
-Keep it for 7 days — even weekends.
+From day 4, set one fixed wake time and keep it for the rest of the week — even at the weekend.
 Stop caffeine after 2pm.
 Note sleep quality in your diary each morning.
 This single change often reduces palpitations within days.

 OpenPalp — Your Device